Convex MPC Whole Body Control RL Policy 2026

 dynamics

-The centroidal MPC models the G1 as a single rigid body with external contact forces acting at the feet.
-The rotation dynamics are linearized around the current orientation to keep the optimization convex, which means the QP solves fast and reliably every cycle.
+The centroidal MPC models the G1 as a single rigid body with external contact forces at the feet.
+I linearize the rotation dynamics around the current orientation to keep the optimization convex, so the QP solves fast and reliably every cycle.

-Friction cone constraints are approximated as pyramids and enforced directly in the QP.
-The cost function penalizes deviations from the desired body pose and velocity, with pitch and roll weighted highest to keep the linearization valid.
+I approximate the friction cone constraints as pyramids and enforce them directly in the QP.
+The cost function penalizes deviations from the desired body pose and velocity, and I weight pitch and roll highest to keep the linearization valid.

 • 6D contact force formulation for passive ankles